hpi-swa-teaching/ProjectBoard/README.md

 Squello needs a *Personal Access Token* to access the Github api.
 The scope of the token is dependent on your use case:
 - If you are using *only* public repositories / project boards, the `public_repo` scope is sufficient ([Click here to generate a token with the proper scope](https://github.com/settings/tokens/new?description=Squello&scopes=public_repo))
 - If you are using one or more private repositories / project boards, the `public_repo` scope is *not* sufficient.
 Instead you need to grant squello full access to your repositories (`repo` scope). ([Click here to generate a token with the proper scope](https://github.com/settings/tokens/new?description=Squello&scopes=repo))

+### please note:

+At the moment squello can only display cards that are issues or pull requests.
+If you open a board that has notes on it, they won't be displayed in Squello.
+If you create a new card inside Squello, this will open an issue on github.